Contact Information Contact Information

 How to prepare for smoke from Wildland Fire

-The best way to know your potential risks due to smoke from wildland fires is to be aware of what the air quality is in your area.
+Because smoke travels, smoke from long-range fires can impact air quality and health even when smoke does not smell and is not visible.
+The best way to know your potential risks due to smoke from wildfilres is to be aware of what the air quality is in your area.
 Check the Air Quality Index and pay attention to Air Quality Alerts in your area.

-The Colorado Department of Public Health and Environment provides Wildfire Smoke Health Advisories and Smoke Outlooks along with more information and resources concerning health risks from wildland fires.
+The Colorado Department of Public Health and Environment provides Wildfire Smoke Health Advisories and Smoke Outlooks along with more information and resources concerning health risks from wildfires.

 What you can do to minimize impacts from smoke